The Arc is for you:

 Larry Melillo, Director

-Larry Melillo brings his 18 years of business development, operations and technology experience to The Arc San Francisco’s Board of Directors.
-Larry is currently a Director at PwC, where he serves as a Director within the Customer Strategy & Operations consulting practice.
-Larry consults with global high technology clients in regards to improving their go-to-market strategies, with an emphasis on operational enablement.
-Prior to this consultative role, Larry worked in operating and client management capacities for three start-up enterprise technology companies.
+Larry Melillo brings his 20 years of business development, operations and technology experience to The Arc San Francisco’s Board of Directors.
+Larry is currently a Customer Success Director at Salesforce, where he serves as a strategic client management and business operations leader who helps turn go-to-market strategy into operational reality.
+Prior to this role, he worked at RocketFuel,in consultative positions at PwC and KPMG, and in operating and client management capacities for three start-up enterprise technology companies.
 Larry is a graduate of Arizona State University where he earned an M.B.A in Business Administration, along with a M.S. in Information Management.
 Larry became familiar with The Arc through his volunteer work with the organization where he had the opportunity to work with the organization’s leadership, management and clients to develop the current 5 Year Strategic Plan.

 Meg Rosegay, Director